 The Organization for Associate Degree Nursing (OADN) continues to monitor federal actions that could significantly affect access to advanced nursing education.
 OADN is an Organizational Affiliate of the American Nurses Association (ANA) and supports efforts to ensure that nursing is appropriately recognized as a professional degree and that students pursuing advanced nursing education maintain access to adequate federal financial aid.

-While OADN is not a party to the current lawsuit challenging the Department of Education’s graduate loan rule, we support the lawsuit’s objective of protecting access to nursing’s educational pathways and helping ensure a strong pipeline of future nurse practitioners, educators, researchers, and leaders.
+While OADN is not a party to the current lawsuits challenging the Department of Education’s graduate loan rule, we support their objective of protecting access to nursing’s educational pathways and helping ensure a strong pipeline of future nurse practitioners, nurse faculty, researchers, and leaders.

 On May 29, 2026, the American Nurses Association (ANA) and nine national nursing organizations filed a lawsuit challenging the Department of Education’s final rule implementing new federal graduate student loan borrowing limits.